Reggio Calabria and Our Lady of Consolation

 The Feast of Our Lady of Consolation, familiarly known as the "Feast of Our Lady", is the most heartfelt religious festivity for the people of Reggio Calabria, organised for an entire year with devotion and passion.

-It is celebrated strictly on the second Saturday of September, for the duration of four days full of ceremonies, masses, songs, dances and typical street food festivals in honour of Mary, Our Lady of Consolation, which find their religious climax in the sumptuous Tuesday procession by the "Bearers of the Vara", the heavy painting depicting her, which ends with the evocative "volata", and in the pagan ritual of the fireworks display that illuminates the waters of the Straits and the Falcomatà Waterfront.
+It is celebrated strictly on the second Saturday of September, for the duration of four days full of ceremonies, masses, songs, dances and typical street food festivals in honour of Mary, Our Lady of Consolation, which find their religious climax in the sumptuous Tuesday procession by the "Bearers of the Vara", the heavy painting depicting her, which ends with the evocative "volata", and in the pagan ritual of the fireworks display that illuminates the waters of the Straits and the Falcomatà Seafront.

 It all originated in the 16th century, when a terrible plague hit the city of Reggio Calabria hard.